teodorachiosa/wai-wcag-em-report-tool/README.md

 ## What's different:

 - Report tool theming options.
 To change the color, change the input labelled "Base color".
 Make sure you pick a contrasting color!
 - Light or dark mode.
-To toggle between light and dark mode, toggle the checkbox labelled "Dark mode".
+To toggle between light or dark mode, toggle the checkbox labelled "Dark mode".
 Make sure you pick a contrasting "Base color"!
 - The report is saved to local storage on input changes in order to avoid losing progress on browser crash.
 - The report can be opened from local storage by using the button titled "Open from local storage" in the "Overview" step.
 - The success criteria in the auditor ("Audit Sample" step) is sticky - it sticks to the top of the screen.